Summary

 Rick: Yeah, it’s changing.

-Vera: I think the problems will be bigger, will become bigger because people still don’t see.
-If we still don’t see, the world has to mirror bigger.
+Vera: I think the problems will become bigger because people still don’t see.
+If we still don’t see, the world has to mirror something bigger.

-Rick: Well, this ties into your whole theme of what we’ve been talking about with the individual, that things are designed to help us see.
-I agree that probably in many ways the problems will get bigger in the world, but that will be sort of instrumental in a collective awakening that is really underway already.
+Rick: This ties into your whole theme of what we’ve been talking about with the individual, that things are designed to help us see.
+I agree that probably, in many ways, the problems will get bigger in the world, but that will be instrumental in a collective awakening that is really underway already.
 And so, ultimately, I’m optimistic.

 Rick: Yeah, there’s a lot of good stuff happening that you don’t hear about on the news, but it’s building momentum more and more.